-What if God appeared right in front of you, right there, and asked, “I’d like you to come to heaven and enjoy my Kingdom with me.”
+What if God appeared right in front of you, right there where you are, right now, and asked, “I’d like you to come to heaven and enjoy my Kingdom with me.”
 Would you say, “No”?

 What kind of fool would you be!…?
 You might be thinking, “What kind of fool do you think I am?”

 What kind of fool?
 The Bible teaches that anyone who does not believe in God – is a total fool type of fool (Psalm 14:1).
 And for many who grudgingly admit there has to be “a god”… “There is no fear of God before their eyes” (Romans 3: verse 18).
 What kind of God do you think He is?

 God has already proven Himself to be the Intelligent Designer of all creation.
 Or can you explain how it all came into being, with intricate designs beyond our ability to explain it or reproduce it ourselves!?

 God’s glory is on tour in the skies,